1. Introduction

 3. Threat: Theft or destruction of media, documents or equipment is a physical threat that expresses fear of being robbed or destroyed materials.

-4. probability (Prob.) : This is an estimate of the probability on a scale of 1 to 4 that the threat occurs.
+4. Probability (Prob.): This is an estimate of the probability on a scale of 1 to 4 that the threat occurs.
 Take, for example, the case of a very large company where this threat is above average, so 3.

 5. Vulnerability: The principle of least privilege is not applied.
-The security principles searched are to know who has access rights and whether they related to the duties of the people involved.
+The security principles focus on determining who has access rights and whether those rights align with the responsibilities of the individuals involved.

 6. Existing controls: Describe, in a factual manner, the security controls in place regarding this vulnerability or, more broadly, the risk in question.
-Take, for example, a second unfavorable case, for example a hospital where the whole building is like a public area.
+Take, for example, a second unfavourable case, for example a hospital where the whole building is like a public area.

 8. Current Risk : All the parameters for calculating the risk are present, the current risk is therefore calculated based on the CIA values, which are directly dependent on the threat.